modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-2.md

 	MLA style: Daniel C. Tsui – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2024.
 Tue.
 6 Feb 2024. https://www.nobelprize.org/prizes/physics/1998/tsui/lecture/

 In 1980, Klaus von Klitzing discovered the quantum Hall effect in an interface between a metal and a semiconductor in a very clean material.
 At very low temperatures the electrons moved as in two dimensions only, and changes in the magnetic field resulted in changes in the Hall conductance that does not vary in linear fashion, but “stepwise”.
 The quantized values of the Hall resistance $R_H$ were $(h/e2)/f$, where $h$ is Planck’s constant, $e$ is the elementary charge of the electron and $f$ (the filling factor) is an integer number.
 According to von Klitzing, the fact that normal Ohmic resistance disappeared was an indication that the material became a sort of a superconductor.
-Next Figures 12.8 and 12.9 come from his Nobel Lecture The Quantized Hall Effect.
+Next Figures 12.8 and 12.9 come from his NOBEL LECTURE *The Quantized Hall Effect*.

 <p align="center">
 	<img src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-III/figs/chap-12-sect-2-fig1.JPG?raw=true" width=520 align=center>